You can get from Copenhagen to Berlin by train, bus or flight.

 Entry into Germany is currently allowed for: Entry is unrestricted for citizens and permanent residents of Denmark.

 All travelers in Germany must observe the following coronavirus safety measures:

-The information above was last checked on 5/17/22; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your upcoming trip between Copenhagen and Berlin.
+The information above was last checked on 1/24/23; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your upcoming trip from Copenhagen to Berlin.

-Return travel to Copenhagen, Denmark from Germany is: Fully open.
+Return travel to Copenhagen, Denmark from Germany is: Unrestricted.

-Entry into Denmark is allowed for: Entry is fully open for citizens and permanent residents of Germany.
+Entry into Denmark is allowed for: Entry is unrestricted for citizens and permanent residents of Germany.

 All travelers must abide by the following measures in Denmark to reduce the spread of coronavirus in the country:

 The above information about your return travel to Copenhagen, Denmark was last verified on 1/9/23.
 As this information can change due to the nature of the pandemic, please check the latest COVID-19 travel safety regulations closer to your planned date of travel to Copenhagen from Berlin.

-There are 3 ways to get from Copenhagen to Berlin: bus, flight or train.
+There are 4 ways to travel to Berlin from Copenhagen including taking a bus, ferry, flight or train.

 The cheapest way to travel to Berlin from Copenhagen is by taking a bus with an average price of $40 (€35).